johnpatrickmorgan/NavigationBackport/README.md

 ```

 You can make any changes to the path passed into the `withDelaysIfUnsupported` closure, and the library will calculate the minimal number of state updates required to successfully update the UI.

+## Support for iOS/tvOS 13

+This library targets iOS/tvOS versions 14 and above, since it uses `StateObject`, which is unavailable on iOS/tvOS 13.
+However, there is an `ios13` branch, which uses [SwiftUIBackports](https://github.com/shaps80/SwiftUIBackports)' backported StateObject, so that it works on iOS/tvOS 13 too.